 The BIOL 3000 Collab Course site is an important resource that you will use.
 The Resources section will contain pptx files of slides to be presented in class.
 These will be available for downloading at least two days before we cover the material in class.
-Note: The information on the slides posted on collab may not necessarily be the same as what I show in class so plan to take notes!
-Specific reading assignments within MCB7E chapters, supplementary reading material such as brief review articles from the scientific literature, and learning objectives (the "big questions") for each unit of the course will also be posted with the slides.
-You will be notified by email when new materials have been posted on Collab.
-The course homepage also contains quicktime movie files and links to interesting websites.
-Previous years' exams will not be posted, but are the main sources of homework questions.
+Note: The information on some slides I show in class may differ from those posted on collab so plan to take notes!
+Specific reading assignments from MCB8E chapters, supplementary reading material from review articles and primary research papers, and learning objectives (the "big questions") for each unit of the course will also be posted with the slides.
+You will be notified by email when new materials have been posted.
+The Collab site also contains the movie files shown in class and links to interesting websites.